ParthSharma-jss/Technoholics-Covidata/README.md

 ## SIDEMENU
 It contains privacy and policy option, About the App option and Contact Option and myths about corona in myth busters.

-# Advancements

-By adding a new feature that can alert the police if a person is 200 metres away from his/her house so that police take a sudden action against the user .
-User will provide a reason button so that he/she could write the reason for why he/she is far from home.